-The Blue Spec Gold Project located in the Pilbara Goldfield of Western Australia, is one of the highest grade gold deposits in Australia
+The Blue Spec Gold Project is one of the highest grade gold deposits in Australia

 The Blue Spec Project (Blue Spec or the Project) is located 20km south east of Nullagine and 70km from Calidus’ 100% owned Warrawoona Gold Project.
-The Project is accessible by existing roads and a condition of the sale agreement is Novo granting a licence agreement permitting Calidus access to Novo owned roads and across tenements to facilitate potential future transport of material from Blue Spec to Warrawoona.
+The Project is accessible by existing roads to the Warrawoona Gold Project.

 The Blue Spec mine was mined historically to 320m vertical depth with existing decline and shaft infrastructure.
 Surface infrastructure includes offices and workshops, extensive roads, and historical processing facility and tailings dam.

-Given its close proximity, Blue Spec has significant potential to provide a strategic high-grade satellite feed to Warrawoona enhancing the production profile and extending mine life at a relatively low capital intensity.
+Given its close proximity, Blue Spec has significant potential to provide a strategic high-grade satellite feed to Warrawoona, enhancing the production profile and extending mine life at a relatively low capital intensity.
 The Project also provides Calidus with potential for increased flexibility around mine scheduling at Warrawoona.
-In addition, some of the plant and infrastructure at Blue Spec may be suitable to include in the proposed 100 ktpa sulphide plant.
-The acquisition leases lie immediately adjacent to Calidus lease application P46/1972 which is immediately along strike of the main Blue Spec shear.

-Anglo closed the mine in 1979 once the original reserve blocks had been extracted.
+Anglo closed the mine in 1979 once the original ore reserve blocks had been extracted.

 Historically the Blue Spec mine has averaged production in excess of 25g/t gold with over 60,000oz of gold and 1,500 tonnes of antimony produced from the mine.